magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-34192-magento-patch-can-t-modify-customers-date-in-certain-format.md

 labels: 2.3.4,2.3.4-p2,2.3.5,2.3.5-p1,2.3.5-p2,2.3.6,QPT 1.0.16,QPT patches,Magento Commerce,Magento Commerce Cloud,Quality Patches Tool,date of birth,support tools
 ---

 The MDVA-34192 Magento patch fixes the issue where it is impossible to modify/specify customer date of birth using dd/mm/yyyy format.
-This patch is available when the [Quality Patches Tool (QPT) tool](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.16 is installed.
+This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.16 is installed.
 Please note that the issue is scheduled to be fixed in Magento 2.4.3.

 ## Affected products and versions